dschmenk/DITHER16/README.md

 Finally, the sample program has added a gamma function to adjust the image display.
 It greatly improves the image on cheap, washed-out LCDs or bright CTRs.

 Type: `brush -g 1.5 bars.pnm` (inside DOSBox) to apply a power function to darken the displayed image.
 A value > 1.0 will lighten the image.

+[Update^2]
+The algorithm has been reworked a little to improve image fidelity: the <50% grey dithering has been improved to use the solid grey colors more effectively, and the brightness dither for the >50% colors was incorrect.
+I tried to be clever and use an orthogonal dither for brightness, but it turns out it wasn't needed and caused unwanted color shifts away from the desired RGB value.
+The good news is the fix actually simplified the code.

 This algorithm was written with clarity in mind, not extreme speed.
 It is much clearer (and I'm pretty sure a bit faster) than the mess you would find in the Windows driver.